laiquet/idtrackerai-enhanced/docs/source/segmentation_app.rst

 2. Number of animals
 --------------------

 User has to define the number of animals in the video.
-There can be time intervals where not all animals are visible but there must be some interval where all animals are visible without crossings.
+There can be time intervals where not all animals are visible but, for a good performance of the algorithm, there must be multiple parts in the video where the number of detected blobs is equal to the specified **Number of animals**.

 Idtracker.ai is not prepared to deal with noise blobs (blobs not corresponding to an individual nor a crossing).
 If idtracker.ai segments a frame and it finds more blobs than animals (i.e. certainty of noise blobs presence) idtracker.ai will warn you on the console and, if 'Check segmentation' is checked, it will abort the tracking process to allow user to explore the video again and readjust the segmentation parameters (intended to make sure no noise blobs get into the tracking algorithms)